mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 Within the context of the SDK, integration tests validate expected service behavior in a DC/OS cluster.
 The library that provides the majority of the functionality required to write such tests is called [shakedown](https://github.com/dcos/shakedown).
 Shakedown provides capabilities that make it easy to perform service operations such as install, uninstall, configuration update, software upgrade, rollback, and pod restart.
 As with unit tests, these tests are run against every pull request and a failure blocks merges.
 The hello-world framework provides [some example integration tests](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/integration/tests/test_sanity.py).

 You can run integration tests manually using the [test.sh](https://github.com/mesosphere/dcos-commons/blob/master/test.sh) script.
-If you havea particular DC/OS cluster on which to run tests, we recommend overriding the CLUSTER_URL environment variable.
+If you have a particular DC/OS cluster on which to run tests, we recommend overriding the CLUSTER_URL environment variable.
 If you need to run a subset of the integration test suite during test or framework development, we recommend setting the TEST_TYPES environment variable appropriately.
 For example, you could mark a test as follows:

 ```python
 @pytest.mark.special